 - Waimea (Big Island): 12:29 PM (July 23rd)

-If you live on another Hawaiian island you can use the following table to see what are the best times for stargazing the nights between August 10th and August 14th, 2018 To convert these times to your location on Hawaii you should add some minutes depending on how far west you are.
+If you live on another Hawaiian island you can also use the previous table to see what are the best times for stargazing the nights between August 10th and August 14th, 2019 To convert these times to your location on Hawaii you should add some minutes depending on how far west you are.
 For example, 4 minutes for Kona, 7 minutes for Kahului on Maui, and 13 minutes for Honolulu on O’ahu.

-2018 is not a good year to look for shooting stars belonging to the Orionids meteor shower.
+2019 is an OK year to look for shooting stars belonging to the Orionids meteor shower.

 How to best see shooting stars from the Orionids meteor shower